 Supplies

 Domestic Shorthairs cost less than the average cat primarily because of their medium-sized size and breed-specific health considerations.
-Domestic Shorthairs are generally healthy but can be prone to the classic — generally healthy.
+Domestic Shorthairs are generally healthy, hardy, and have low risks of major breed-specific genetic diseases.
 Additionally, domestic shorthairs have short-haired coats, which affects annual grooming costs.

 How to Save on Domestic Shorthair Ownership